ewof/TownyWaypoints/README.md

 - Cost $100 to travel to/create
 - Are limited to 2 per town
 - Can be created only by players with the `townywaypoints.landpoint.stable` permission
-- Can be created in any biome
+- Can be created in most land biomes

 Seaports
 - Have a map key of `P`
 - Cost $200 to travel to/create
 - Are limited to 2 per town
 - Can be created by all players
-- Can only be created in `BEACH` biomes
+- Can only be created in beach and ocean biomes

 A player designates a plot as a waypoint by doing `/plot set <waypoint type name>`. <br/>
 They can change things about the waypoint with `/twp set <open> [value]`. <br/>